DataFire/Integrations/integrations/generated/azure_web_service/README.md

   * type `string`: Resource type

 ### Contact
 * Contact `object`: Contact information for domain registration.
-If 'Domain Privacy' option is not selected then the contact information will be  be made publicly available through the Whois directories as per ICANN requirements.
+If 'Domain Privacy' option is not selected then the contact information will be made publicly available through the Whois directories as per ICANN requirements.
   * addressMailing [Address](#address)
   * email `string`: Email address
   * fax `string`: Fax number